-Time to take back control, and boost your wallet with these effective tips on how you can save fuel.
-Now it’s time to have a frugal focus on fuel saving.
-Keeping the weight low is key, because extra weight is extra waste.
+Boost your wallet with these effective tips on how you can save fuel.
+A focus on fuel saving will save a considerable amount, and regularly.
+Keeping the weight low is key for this, because extra weight is extra energy needed to move it.
 But how else can we prepare the car for reduced fuel use?

 With these three extra pointers, you should experience a noticeable increase in fuel economy, as I have.
 Fuel tends to be the largest expense for some cars, after the purchase price.
 This is particularly the case for vehicles that are frequently used, such as taxis or commuter cars.
-This advice therefore has the potential to save a lot.
+A lot of potential savings are therefore just around the corner.

 Any mention of oil normally leads people to address the engine oil, and rightly so.
 We must change the engine oil periodically because it’s important to reduce friction.
 It also provides a degree of cleaning and helps to keep the engine cool.
 However, the majority of people tend to stop at the engine and not realise that there is oil to be changed (and friction to be reduced) elsewhere.
 Some ignore the rest of the transmission system and the oil that needs.
 This is where we can get ahead, and keep our cars healthier and more economical for longer.
 I had my engine oil and filter changed for around £60 in total.
 The exact price for other cars will vary because larger engines with more cylinders will require more lubrication.

-Admittedly I too forgot this other oil, but luckily my car reminded me by sometimes jumping out of gear!
-This is common when manual gearbox oil is due a change.
-Took the car to the garage, did the change, and was immediately greeted with increases in fuel economy and gears that did as requested.
+Luckily, my car reminded me to renew its transmission oil by sometimes jumping out of gear!
+This is a common warning, and I didn’t ignore it.
+The car went to the garage, they did the change, and I was immediately greeted with increases in fuel economy and gears that did as requested.
 Clearly this is good for safety as well as reliability.
 The oil and labour was about £75 in total for my vehicle.
 This is therefore a cheap way to make sure that vehicle remains safe, reliable and economical for a while yet.

 Wheel alignment is the cheap and simple art of making sure that all of the car’s road wheels are pointing in the right direction.
 Sounds obvious, but the alignment of a vehicle can be negatively affected by two main causes: Kerbing and potholes.
 The resulting impact from hitting a pothole at speed, or kerbing a wheel on the pavement while parking can cause a small change in the direction in which the road wheel would naturally point when the steering wheel is held in the straight-ahead position.